 Double-click the MySQL installer package.
-It will be named according to the MySQL version and the OS X version you have chosen.
-For example, if you have downloaded the package for MySQL 5.6.47 and OS X 10.8, double-click
+It is named according to the MySQL version and the OS X version you have chosen.
+For example, if you have downloaded the package for MySQL 5.6.51 and OS X 10.8, double-click

 From the Installation Type page you can either click to execute the installation wizard using all defaults, click to alter which components to install (MySQL server, Preference Pane, Launchd Support -- all enabled by default).Note

 Although theoption is visible, the installation location cannot be changed.

 Clickto begin the installation process.

 Once the installation has been completed successfully, you are shown an Install Succeeded message with a short summary.
 Now, the wizard and begin using the MySQL server.

 MySQL server is now installed, but it is not loaded (or started) by default.
 Use either launchctl from the command line, or start MySQL by clicking "Start" using the MySQL preference pane.
 For additional information, see Chapter 3, Installing a MySQL Launch Daemon, and Chapter 4, Installing and Using the MySQL Preference Pane.
 Use the MySQL Preference Pane or launchd to configure MySQL to automatically start at bootup.